noahehall/theBookOfNoah/0current/aws/exams/services/Storage/elasticblockstore.md

 ### snapshots

-- redundantly stored incremental backups
+- redundantly stored incremental backups:
+  - new snapshots only track the blocks on the volume that have changed since the previous snapshot
+  - backups are stored redundantly in multiple AZs using S3
+- snapshots can be used to create new volumes in any AZ

 ### volume types

-### SSD backed
+#### SSD backed

+- designed for transactional workloads
+- general purpose: balance of price and performance
+  - types: gp3, gp2
+- provisioned IOPS: high performance, low latency
+  - types: io2 block express, io2, io1
+  - supports multi attach

-### HDD backed
+#### HDD backed

+- throughput optimized: frequently accessed, throughput-intensive workloads
+  - type: st1
+- cold: low cost, less frequently accessed workloads
+  - types: sc1

 ### scaling volume size

-- you can scale an ebs volume up to the max size of 64 tebibytes (TiB)
+- you can scale an ebs volume up to a max size of 64 tebibytes (TiB)
 - increase volume size: a provisioned EBS volume size can be increased via settings
 - attach multiple volumes: during/after EC2 instance creation you can attach multiple EBS volumes